 Posted by Mitch Mitchell on May 17, 2009

-First, today is my 12th wedding anniversary, so I give her shout outs for that, even though she never reads this blog.
+First, today is my 12th wedding anniversary, so I give my wife a shout out for that, even though she never reads this blog.
 Oh well,…

 Second, I came across this blog post on Copyblogger via someone on Twitter.
 It’s called 49 Creative Ways You Can Profit From Content Marketing, and I found it interesting enough that I wanted to comment on it here.
 Hey, that’s one way to find ideas for blog posts, right?